Rays vs. Mariners MLB Betting Odds, Trends & Prediction

-Ryan Pepiot will oppose Bryce Miller in Monday’s pitching matchup at T-Mobile Park.
-With the Mariners listed as a favorite and the total sitting at 7 runs, what is the smart play tonight from Seattle?
+Jeffrey Springers will oppose Logan Gilbert in Tuesday’s pitching matchup at T-Mobile Park.
+With the Mariners listed as a favorite and the total sitting at 6.5 runs, where is the smart tonight from Seattle?

 Game Matchup & Betting Odds